Matrix Group Integrals, Surfaces, and Mapping Class Groups II: $\mathrm{O}\left(n\right)$ and $\mathrm{Sp}\left(n\right)$: Introduction

 We fix words $\wl\in\F_{r}$.
-In this paper the main object of study is the following type of matrix integral
+Our main object of study is the following type of matrix integral

-where $G(n)$ is either the orthogonal group $\O(n)$ or symplectic group $\Sp(n)$, and $\mu_{n}$ is the Haar probability measure on the respective group.
+where $G(n)$ is either the orthogonal group $\O(n)$ or compact symplectic group $\Sp(n)$ defined in (\ref{eq:Sp definition}), and $\mu_{n}$ is the Haar probability measure on the respective group.
 We write $G=\O$ or $\Sp$ respectively to refer to the type of group being studied.

 These values, the expected value of the trace and product of traces, are natural objects of study.
 First, the measure induced by a word $w$ on $\O\left(n\right)$ or $\Sp\left(n\right)$ (see Remark \ref{rem:progress on Aners conjecture} for the precise definition) is completely determined by these values when $\wl$ are various (positive) powers of $w$.
 Second, these values are parallel to well-studied quantities in various models of random matrices and in free probability, and are related to questions on representation varieties and more.
 See the introduction of \cite{MP2} for more details.